synthetic-corpus/image-trainer/README.md

 # image-trainer
-This project will use ML to classifly a huge source of character portaits.
-It relies on entirely on python with Flask, Pillow, Scikit learn and few other libraries.
-It is deployed with Terraform.

-# How it works
-This project is designed to work with .jpeg, .jpg, and .png files only.
-It uses a prepocessing technique to ready the files.

-A user must manually upload any number of files into an s3 bucket (see setup section) in a folder called 'upload'.
-Then the project will run two different Lambdas.
-The first Lambdas gets a hash value of the file in upload and moves into a sources folder.
-It also writes a row in the database.
-Then the original upload file is deleted to save space.
-Next, another Lambda reads the file in the bucket's sources folder.
-It creates a new Numpy file from that image an places it in the numpy folder.

-From there, the CDN can read from sources to display the files for labeling.
-The numpy files names will match the hash can can later be used for Machine Learning.

-# Set up and Disclaimer

-This project has all the Terraform code needed to deploy this project, but some manual set up is still required and user will need to configure various variables.

-Additionally *everything here costs money* to deploy to AWS, so use at your own risk and at your cost.
-I am not responible for any costs you incur should you use this code. :-)

-## Set Up - Manual Set up

-Is intended to be set up with Terraform.
-Users will need prepare the usual s3 buckets and a dynomodb table for Terraform.

-Additionally, users will need to *manually create* an s3 bucket and keep track of its name.
-It must be referenced correctly in deploy/existing.tf either by hard coding it there, intepereting it from git hub action, or other means etc.

-User will also need a domain set up with AWS via Route

-## Set up - setup/main.tf

-This section is intended to be deployed with Terraform *locally* via an admin account.
-It will create a user account and access key for use in deploy/main.tf.
-It will also create AWS container registries used for the creation of lambdas and ecs tasks used in the deploy folder.

-The AWS Key is a hidden output see terrform CLI commands to learn how to view it. :-)

-## Set up - deploy/main.tf

-This is the Terraform folder that will deploy most of the project.
-It is intended to be deployed through github actions, but can be deployed through CLI as well.
-Either way, it requires several variables to be set either locally or through hard coding, a git variable etc.

-More details about those variables can be found in deploy/readme.md

-# Notes on the Database

-The database will first look for a AWS snapshots before loading a fresh database.

-The Database is *designed* to trigger a Lambda that preps a single database table after it is ready.
-However that Lambda does not usually trigger due to the complexity of timing with Eventbridge.
-Go into the console and run the lambda set up in deploy/init-db-lambda.tf as a test.
-It is expected to set up the database table.

-If the database is loaded from a snapshot, running the Lambda will not be needed.

-# How to Train

-Once deployed, the project will be accesible through a web interface at the domain.
-Go through the photos labeling them as male of female.
-Delete any that are not suitable with delete button.
-(This is a soft delete in the database).

-Then remote into the larger of the two ec2 instances and git clone this related repository.
-Tools here will allow a user to try out three different models from the CLI.
+This project uses ML to classify a large collection of character portraits.
+It is written entirely in Python and uses Flask, Pillow, Scikit-learn, and a few other libraries.
+Deployment is handled with Terraform.

+---

+## How it works

+This project is designed to work with `.jpeg`, `.jpg`, and `.png` files only.
+It applies a preprocessing technique to prepare the files.

+1. A user must manually upload any number of files into an S3 bucket (see setup section) inside a folder called `upload`.
+2. The project runs two different Lambdas:
+   - The first Lambda generates a hash value for each file in `upload`, moves it into a `sources` folder, writes a row into the database, and deletes the original file to save space.
+   - The second Lambda reads the file from the bucket’s `sources` folder, creates a new Numpy file from the image, and places it in the `numpy` folder.

+From there, the CDN can read from `sources` to display the files for labeling.
+The Numpy filenames match the hash values and can later be used for Machine Learning.

+---

+## Setup and Disclaimer

+This project includes all the Terraform code needed to deploy, but some manual setup is still required.
+You will also need to configure various variables.

+⚠️ **Important:** *Everything here costs money* to deploy to AWS.
+Use at your own risk and at your own cost.
+I am not responsible for any charges you may incur.

+---

+### Setup — Manual Steps

+Although this project is intended to be deployed with Terraform, you will still need to prepare:
+- the usual S3 buckets, and
+- a DynamoDB table for Terraform state management.

+Additionally, you must *manually create* an S3 bucket and record its name.
+It must be referenced correctly in `deploy/existing.tf` — either by hard-coding it, retrieving it from GitHub Actions, or other means.

+You will also need a domain set up in AWS Route 53.

+---

+### Setup — `setup/main.tf`

+This section should be deployed with Terraform **locally** via an admin account.
+It will:
+- create a user account and access key for use in `deploy/main.tf`, and
+- create AWS container registries for Lambda functions and ECS tasks defined in the `deploy` folder.

+The AWS key is a hidden Terraform output — see the Terraform CLI documentation to learn how to view it.

+---

+### Setup — `deploy/main.tf`

+This Terraform folder deploys most of the project.
+It is intended to run through GitHub Actions, but it can also be deployed via the CLI.
+In either case, it requires several variables to be set (locally, through hard-coding, or via GitHub variables).

+More details about required variables can be found in `deploy/readme.md`.

+---

+## Notes on the Database

+- On startup, the database will first check for AWS snapshots before creating a fresh database.
+- The database is *designed* to trigger a Lambda that prepares a single database table once it is ready.
+However, this Lambda often does not trigger automatically due to timing complexities with EventBridge.
+  - To fix this, go into the AWS console and manually run the Lambda defined in `deploy/init-db-lambda.tf`.
+It should initialize the database table.
+- If the database is restored from a snapshot, running this Lambda will not be necessary.

+---

+## How to Train

+Once deployed, the project will be accessible via the web interface at the configured domain.

+- Go through the photos, labeling them as **male** or **female**.
+- Delete unsuitable images using the delete button (note: this performs a soft delete in the database).

+To begin training:
+1. Remote into the larger of the two EC2 instances.
+2. Clone the related repository.
+3. Use the included tools to experiment with three different models directly from the CLI.